react-navigation/react-navigation/README.md

 ## FAQs

-#### Is this library actively maintained?

-Yes!
-You can find the changelog for every release [here](https://github.com/react-community/react-navigation/releases).

 #### When is version 1.0.0 going to be released?

 As soon as all the tasks [here](https://github.com/react-community/react-navigation/issues/2585) have been completed.
 You can read more about it in the [blog](https://reactnavigation.org/blog/2017/9/Renewed-v1).

+(in the meantime, you can find the changelog for every release [here](https://github.com/react-community/react-navigation/releases))

 #### I'm having troubles using the library, what can I do?